 Or book a ride on a train at the Lenox Station Museum.
-You can choose between modern or vintage train cars, book a fall foliage train in the fall, or visit the seasonal museum during the summer.
+You can choose between modern or vintage train cars, book a fall foliage train in the fall (which actually departs from the town of Adams, not Lenox), or visit the seasonal museum during the summer.

-Lee is a very small town, really close to Stockbridge and Lenox along the east end of Route 7 along the Massachusetts Turnpike.
+Lee is a very small town in the Berkshires that’s really close to Stockbridge and Lenox along the east end of Route 7 along the Massachusetts Turnpike.
 Today, it’s known as “the gateway to the Berkshires,” because of the area’s rivers, streams, forests, and reserves.
 There are several inns, cute bed and breakfasts, and resorts in and around Lee that would make for a great launch pad for your Berkshire adventures!

 You’ll find the October Mountain State Forest on the northeast side of Lee.
 This massive state park is the perfect place for hikers and cyclists of all skill levels.
 You can go camping in a tent, RV, or even a yurt!
 And the forest is also the starting point for many taking the Appalachian Trail, which runs north and south through the center of the park.

 Back in Lee, you’ll find several cute shops, cafés, and restaurants along Main Street.
-Joe’s Diner was one of our favorites.
+Joe’s Diner is a super charming spot to grab a bite to eat.
 And a lot of people go to the Lee Premium Outlets while they’re here.

 Or you can also visit the South Lee Historic District, a mile-long stretch of Pleasant Street along the Housatonic River.
 You’ll see white picket fences, 19th-century inns, taverns, churches, and a centuries-old paper mill.

-Pittsfield is the center point of western Massachusetts when you’re planning places to visit in the Berkshires.
-It’s the largest city, though it doesn’t feel like it!
-There are tons of great things to do in Pittsfield worth checking out!
+Pittsfield is the center point of western Massachusetts and our this was our first introduction to small towns in the Berkshires!
+When you’re planning places to visit in the Berkshires, this is a great central area to stay and use as your base since it’s smack dab in the middle of the region.
+Plus, there are tons of great things to do in Pittsfield worth checking out!